zenigataphp/http/README.md

 The runner delegates any uncaught exception or error to an `ErrorHandlerInterface`, which must return a valid `ResponseInterface`.

-If no error handler is explicitly provided, a default [`ErrorHandler`](./src/Error/ErrorHandler.php) instance is automatically created.
-This default handler can optionally receive a `Psr\Log\LoggerInterface` and one or more custom error formatters.
+If no error handler is explicitly provided, a default [`ErrorHandler`](./src/Error/ErrorHandler.php) instance is **automatically created**.

 ```php
 $runner = new HttpRunner($router, debug: true);
 ```

-When `debug` mode is enabled, the default error handler will include detailed exception information (stack traces, messages, etc.) in the response body, useful for development and testing.
+When `debug` mode is enabled, the default error handler will include **detailed exception information** (stack traces, messages, etc.) in the response body, useful for development and testing.

 You can provide your own implementation by passing it to the constructor: